Appeals court: Trump wrongly diverted $2.5B for border wall

 SAN FRANCISCO (AP) — A federal appeals court on Friday ruled against the Trump administration in its transfer of $2.5 billion from military construction projects to build sections of the U.S. border wall with Mexico, ruling it illegally sidestepped Congress, which gets to decide how to use the funds.

-The ruling was the latest twist in the legal battle that has largely gone Trump’s way.
+The rulings were the latest twist in the legal battle that has largely gone Trump’s way.
 Last July, the Supreme Court allowed the $2.5 billion to be spent while the litigation continued, blunting the impact of the latest appeals court action.

 The administration has already awarded much of the money, including a $1.3-billion job in Arizona that was announced last month.
 Trump visited Yuma, Arizona, on Tuesday to mark completion of the 200th mile of border wall during his administration, much of it with the transferred military funds that the 9th Circuit panel found illegal.